6 careers in gaming you can explore in Australia

 Thanks to a 2022 government incentive, there’s never been a better time to get involved in our local video game industry.
 But what job roles are actually out there?

-A Playstation console on a neon lit background
+A gaming console controller on a neon lit background

 If you’ve always dreamed about making video games your career, we have good news.
 Thanks to the growth of indie studios, graduate recruitment programs and the government’s new Digital Games Tax Offset, which encourages investment in local projects, jobs in video games are about to “double or even triple” over the next five years, in the words of Mighty Kingdom CEO Philip Mayes.